-At Key Stage 2, the SATs papers are marked externally by trained markers.
+At Key Stage 2, the SATs papers are marked externally.
 The mark your child gets in each test is called the raw score (out of 50 for reading, out of 110 for mathematics, and out of 70 for English grammar, punctuation and spelling).
 This raw score for each test will be translated into a scaled score, which will show how well your child has done against the expected standard.

 Children need to achieve a scaled score of 100 to meet the expected standard.
 Above 100 means they are exceeding the expected standard; below 100 means they are still working towards it.
 You will receive your child’s raw score and scaled score for each test, as well as confirmation of whether or not they have achieved the expected standard.